woossi0/suite/docs/usermanual/source/installation/ubuntu/install.rst

    If the search command does not return any results, the repository was not added properly.
 Examine the output of the ``apt`` commands for any errors or warnings.

 #.
-You have options on what packages to install.
+You have options on what packages to install:

+   .. note::  See the :ref:`Packages <installation.ubuntu.packages>` section for details of individual packages.

    For server components: